Robotics for extreme environments

 The Robotics for Extreme Environments research theme is supported by three labs; two based on the Manchester Campus and one based in West Cumbria.
 The two labs in Manchester support research in robots for nuclear and offshore energy-based environments, while the West Cumbria Robotics for Extreme Environments Lab (REEL) is supported by the Dalton Cumbrian Facility, contributing to its nuclear engineering decommissioning research programme.

 The Manchester labs have test facilities for ground (wheeled and legged) and aerial robots including a reconfigurable testing arena and flight cage with tracking systems for external validation.
 REELs facilities include a large warehouse space which affords an ideal area for creating larger scale variable test scenarios for ground-based and aerial robots, in addition to housing a 12 m3 water tank for aquatic robot testing scenarios.

-Our School leads the following two EPSRC programmes:
+Our Department leads the following two EPSRC programmes:

 - Robotics and Artificial Intelligence for Nuclear (RAIN) Hub